 It’s a major challenge to overcome: Those who need the vaccine the most aren’t getting it — and they may be more hesitant to receive it.

 Black adults are less likely than other groups to say they would get a coronavirus vaccine.
-A recent survey by the Kaiser Family Foundation found that Black adults are more likely than white adults (43% vs. 26%) to say they prefer to “wait and see” how the vaccine works for others before getting it themselves.
+A survey by the Kaiser Family Foundation found that Black adults are more likely than white adults (43% vs. 26%) to say they prefer to “wait and see” how the vaccine works for others before getting it themselves.

 Why?
 The reasons range from distrust of the medical establishment to misunderstandings about the vaccine itself.